 The following changes have been made to the burial agreement application procedures:

-- The 200 person-field-day cap for standard burial agreements within the management areas of the Salt River Pima-Maricopa Indian Community and Gila River Indian Community is no longer in effect.
+- The 200 person-field-day cap for standard burial agreements within the management areas of the Salt River Pima-Maricopa Indian Community, Gila River Indian Community, and Tohono O'odham Nation is no longer in effect.
 Any project within these two management areas may be covered by a standard burial agreement—a project-specific burial agreement for projects exceeding 200 person-field-days is no longer required.

 - Burial agreement applications and supporting documentation must be submitted both digitally and in hard copy.
 Hard copies should be submitted to Shannon Twilling (520-621-2096 | firstname.lastname@example.org) along with the Permit Application (if one is being submitted).
 Digital copies should be submitted to Claire Barker (520-626-0320 | email@example.com).
 Please note that any applications submitted solely via email will be discarded.
 Burial agreement applications will not be processed until the hard copy application is received.